For a tasty, cheesy take on classic chicken wings, homemade air fryer garlic parmesan wings are a must-try!

 Once the 14 minutes are up, remove the chicken wings from the air fryer and place them into a clean bowl.
 Don’t turn the air fryer off yet!

-Drizzle the melted butter on top of the wings then sprinkle the parmesan cheese and the garlic powder on top, too.
+Drizzle the melted butter over the wings, then sprinkle the parmesan cheese and garlic powder on top, too.
+Toss the wings to coat.

-Now, place the chicken wings back into the air fryer and cook for another 4-6 minutes until fully cooked and the parmesan cheese has slightly browned.
+Now, place the chicken wings back in the air fryer and cook for 4-6 more minutes, or until fully cooked and the Parmesan cheese has browned slightly.

-Serve them with cut-up carrot and celery sticks as well as your favorite dipping sauce (optional).
+When done, remove the chicken wings from the air fryer and serve them with cut-up carrots and celery sticks as well as your favorite dipping sauce (optional).

-Then take them out, place them into a clean bowl, drizzle the melted butter on top and add the grated parmesan cheese and garlic powder.
+Then take them out, place them into a clean bowl, drizzle with the melted butter, grated Parmesan cheese, and garlic powder.

-Toss until the wings are evenly coated, then serve right away.
+Toss until the wings are evenly coated, then serve.

 Storage Tips

-If you have leftover air-fried garlic parmesan wings, you can store them in a sealed container and put them in the fridge.
+If you have leftover garlic parmesan wings, you can store them in a sealed container in the fridge.
 They will last for up to 3 days and reheat nicely.

-You can choose the air fryer or the microwave to reheat the chicken wings.
-They’ll not be as crispy as freshly made but these wings are still tasty to munch on!
+We recommend reheating them in the air fryer at a slightly lower temperature (such as 320 degrees Fahrenheit).
+They may not be as crispy as freshly made, but these wings are still tasty to munch on!

 Related Recipes